Brandon Huntley-Hatfield

-Brandon Xavier Huntley-Hatfield (born August 6, 2003) is an American college basketball player for the University of Louisville Cardinals of the Atlantic Coast Conference (ACC).
+Brandon Xavier Huntley-Hatfield (born August 6, 2003) is an American college basketball player.
+He previously played for the NC State Wolfpack, the Louisville Cardinals, and the Tennessee Volunteers.

 High school career

 Huntley-Hatfield first played high school basketball for Clarksville Academy in Clarksville, Tennessee, where he averaged 11.4 points and six rebounds per game as a freshman.
 For his next two years, he transferred to IMG Academy in Bradenton, Florida.
 He played his final season at Scotland Campus in Scotland, Pennsylvania.

 Recruiting

 Huntley-Hatfield was considered a five-star recruit by 247Sports and ESPN, and a four-star recruit by Rivals.
 On April 15, 2021, he reclassified to the 2021 class and committed to playing college basketball for Tennessee over offers from Ole Miss, Syracuse, Wake Forest, Auburn and Kansas.

+College career

+As a freshman, Huntley-Hatfield averaged 3.9 points and 3.0 rebounds per game.
+He became a starter for the final 13 games due to an injury to Olivier Nkamhoua.
+Following the season, Huntley-Hatfield transferred to Louisville.
+He averaged 6.7 points and 5.4 rebounds across 24 games as a sophomore.
+His junior year saw him start all 32 games, averaging 12.9 points on 56.7% shooting and leading the team with 8.4 rebounds per game before transferring to NC State for his senior year.